-SB20 - Flywheel Bearing Service
+SB20 - Flywheel Axle and Cog Bearing Service

 Can You Service Sealed Bearings?

 Sealed bearings, like those in the SB20 flywheel, can be serviced to extend their lifespan.
+You can often reduce the rumbling sounds and vibrations that occur after several years of use.

 What about Clicking Sounds?

-🔬 Stages has issued a service bulletin to address the issue: Flywheel Bearing PTFE Application.
+🔬 Stages issued a service bulletin to address the issue: Flywheel Bearing PTFE Application.
 It tells you to spray lubricant into one bearing on each side of the flywheel.

 I must admit, I am not a fan of this method.
 Spraying light lubricant is a half-measure.
 PTFE spray can dilute the grease inside bearings.
 While it can temporarily reduce clicking noises, PTFE spray can negatively affect bearing durability.